The Bronx New York, USA Travel Guide

 Amtrak connects NYC (Penn Station) to major cities.
 Metro-North Railroad provides direct access to several Bronx stations from Grand Downtown Terminal (Manhattan), including Yankee Stadium, Fordham, and Botanical Garden.

 River transportation options are for the most part limited to the NYC Ferry for travelers.
-None other extensive river transportation services function within The Bronx itself, apart from recreational boating activities on City Island.
+None other extensive river transport services function within The Bronx itself, apart from recreational boating activities on City Island.

 Book flights far in advance for peak season times.
 Consider shoulder or low seasons for savings.